MicrosoftDocs/power-automate-docs/articles/process-mining-azure-templates.md

 1. In the **Process name** field, enter a name for your process.

-1. Go to the Application Insights Azure Resource you created in step 1 to find the find the information you'll need to enter in the **Create a new process** screen.
+1. Go to the Application Insights Azure Resource you created in step 1 to find the information you'll need to enter in the **Create a new process** screen.

 1. On left panel, select **Configure** > **API Access**.